soedinglab/plass/README.md

 We provide a [HH-suite3](https://github.com/soedinglab/hh-suite) database called "BFD" containing sequences from the Metaclust, SRC, MERC and Uniport at [here](https://bfd.mmseqs.com/).

 # PenguiN - Protein-guided Nucleotide assembler
 PenguiN a software to assemble short read sequencing data on a nucleotide level.
 In a first step it assembles coding sequences using the information from the translated protein sequences.
 In a second step it links them across non-coding regions.
 The main purpose of PenguiN is the assembly of complex metagenomic and metatranscriptomic datasets.
-It was especially tested for the assembly of viral genomes as well as 16S rRNA gene seqeunces.
+It was especially tested for the assembly of viral genomes as well as 16S rRNA gene sequences.
 It assembles 3-40 times more complete viral genomes and six times as many 16S rRNA sequences than state of the art assemblers like Megahit and the SPAdes variants.

 ### Install Plass and PenguiN
 Our software can be install via [conda](https://github.com/conda-forge/miniforge) or as statically compiled binaries.
 It requires a 64-bit Linux or macOS system.